 About Housing Standards

 The Housing Standards Department is responsible for the assessment and improvement of private rented accommodation in our area.

 Our objective is to make privately rented homes decent, safe and comfortable to live in.

-The Housing Standards Department deal with complaints regarding the poor condition of rental accommodation, these complaints could include issues with damp/mould, lack of heating, lack of fire detection or overcrowding among other hazards.
+The Housing Standards Department deal with complaints regarding the poor condition of rental accommodation, these complaints include issues such as the presence of damp or mould, lack of heating, lack of fire detection or overcrowding.

 We also deal with complaints regarding Blocks of Flats, Houses in Multiple Occupation (HMOs) and HMO Licensing.

 In certain circumstances the team also investigates poor housing conditions in owner/occupied properties.